Talks narrow on a compromise to changes in US policing laws

 A Republican bill from Scott does not go as far as the House-passed measure.
 It was blocked last year by Senate Democrats, a fact that Republicans are emphasizing.

 The GOP’s Justice Act would step up compliance by law enforcement in submitting use-of-force reports to a national database.
 It also would require compliance reports for no-knock warrants, like the kind officers used to enter the residence when Breonna Taylor was killed in Kentucky.

 The Democratic and Republican bills do share some provisions, including a measure making lynching a federal hate crime.

 Talks in recent weeks have centered on one of the main differences, the limits on the public’s ability to sue law enforcement officers under “qualified immunity.”
 One alternative being discussed would allow police departments, rather than individual officers, to be held liable.

 “I think that is a logical step forward,” said Scott, putting more of the burden on the department rather than the officer.

-Not that Biden is steering totally clear.
-Senior administration leaders are consulting with members of Congress, as is the president, who has held separate Oval Office meetings with lawmakers.
+Senior administration leaders are consulting with members of Congress, as is the president, who has held separate Oval Office meetings with lawmakers, including a lengthy two-hour session last week with the influential Congressional Black Caucus.
 Aides are also working with civil rights organizations and other outside groups to pressure Congress to act.